home

 On Mars, they find evidence of a once-powerful civilization, as evidenced by an art-deco wall-hanging of a face, and a backdrop of a building shaped rather like a dynamo.
 There has been a planetary nuclear war.
 They meet a descendant of the builders of the civilization: a blind and mute woman, who is pursued by other descendants: cave-men, whom they fight off and escape (with 2 dead and 1 wounded).
 The return voyage is only a partial success: the ship makes it back to Earth but hasn't enough fuel for a landing.
 They crash.
 There is an epilogue in which the anti-nuke moral of the film is restated.
 The last members of the expedition are stated to have crashed into the Earth and died.

-This picture was undated and most of the images I'd seen so far of the Atomic Frontier Days celebrations were from the mid 50's.
-I was familiar with the movie theater in Richland being the Uptown Theater.
-When I saw this picture I wondered if the Richland Theater was a theater troupe and if--perhaps?--a production of Rocketship X-M and this parade float entry could be an anti-nuke statement that slipped past the censors?
+When I was in Richland, the main movie theater was the Uptown, because that's what we had in Richland, an uptown, rather than a downtown.
+So, when I saw this picture I wondered if the Richland Theater was a theater troupe and if--perhaps?--a theatrical production of Rocketship X-M had been staged.
+If so, was it possible that it and this parade float entry could be an anti-nuke statement that slipped past the Richland censors?
 Would it be out of the realm of possibility?
-Yes, there were theater promo posters for the film on the float but I reasoned that, hmmm, maybe those were there for good familiarity measure.
+Yes, there are theater promo posters for the film on the float but I reasoned that, hmmm, maybe those were there for good familiarity measure.
 Remember the movie?
 Now see the play!

-A review of the film by Alan Smithee reveals that the movie's script was ghost-written by Dalton Trumbo, a "Hollywood Ten" blacklist victim, and so has little jingoism but is given as having quite a bit of sexsim.
-The female scientist gets a hard time of it from her male peers, her opinions discounted.
-And yet the descendant of the ruined civilization they meet on Mars is a woman who is both blind and mute, pursued by "cave-men" descendants.
-This made me wonder if the deaf-mute woman pursued by cavemen wasn't originally intended to be commentary on the sexism experienced by the female scientist.
-All of which made the float even more confusing, as it carried bathing beauties.
+A review of the film by Alan Smithee states that the movie's script was ghost-written by Dalton Trumbo, a "Hollywood Ten" blacklist victim.
+Though the film doesn't victimize with jingoism, Smithee presents it as not being culturally forward enough that it isn't loaded with sexism, the female scientist getting a hard time of it from her male peers, her opinions ever discounted.
+And yet the descendant of the ruined civilization the Earth people meet on Mars is a woman who is both blind and mute, pursued by "cave-men" descendants.
+Which made me wonder if Smithee was wrong about the sexism.
+Was the deaf-mute woman, pursued by cavemen, perhaps instead intended originally to be commentary on the sexism experienced by the female scientist?
+If this was the case, the bathing beauties on the float seemed to cloud the issue.
+Assuming this was a theatrical production, which I was still doing.
+Because it wasn't the Uptown.

-Undaunted, I continued my attempt to rationalize what was going on with this Rocketship X-M float being in an Atomic Frontier Days parade.
+I continued my attempt to rationalize what was going on with this Rocketship X-M float being in an Atomic Frontier Days parade.
 I decided, hey, yeah, maybe it was, for real, an anti-nuke statement with an anti-sexism statement tossed in as well.
-As the movie's primary roles were four male scientists and a woman scientist, and there were five women riding on the float, I wondered if perhaps the starring roles in the possibly-produced play featured women?
-That four were in bathing suits remained problematic, but not enough of a mountain that I couldn't scrape my way to the top and hope to view trundling about the Richland countryside a few early anti-nuke and anti-sexism sci fi freaks.
+As the movie's primary roles were four male scientists and a woman scientist, and there were five women riding on the float, I wondered if perhaps the starring roles in the possibly-produced play featured women rather men?
+That these potential scientists were dressed in bathing suits and a gown was problematic, but not enough of a mountain that I couldn't scrape my way to the top, from where I hoped to peer down and view trundling about the Richland countryside a few early anti-nuke and anti-sexism sci fi freaks.

 I figured that had to be the case.
 Because how could the Richland Theater not grasp the irony of a Rocketship-XM float appearing in an Atomic Frontier Days parade?
 Seemed incomprehensible.